Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 to build the application.
 Hydra makes it easy to bring all of these libraries together so that each can be configured from .yaml or the Hydra CLI.

-.. note:: Every NeMo model has an example configuration file and run script that contains all configurations needed for training.
+.. note:: Every NeMo model has an example configuration file and a corresponding script that contains all configurations needed for training.

 The end result of using NeMo, Pytorch Lightning, and Hydra is that NeMo models all have the same look and feel so that it is easy to do Conversational AI research